reymon359/book-sentences/the-pragmatic-programmer/README.md

 The mistake lies in assuming that any decision is cast in stone— and in not preparing for the contingencies that might arise.
 Instead of carving decisions in stone, think of them more as being written in the sand at the beach.
 A big wave can come along and wipe them out at any time.

+Look for the important requirements, the ones that define the system.
+Look for the areas where you have doubts, and where you see the biggest risks.
+Then prioritize your development so that these are the first areas you code.